offlinesec/offlinesec-client/README.md

 * Add Host Agent version and Patch
 * Add Kernel version and Patch
 * VBS automation (gui script) to collect all required data (only for Windows laptops)
+* the API to integrate with SIEM or VM is already available

 What else:
 * [How to prepare data and request report](./docs/how_to_prepare_sap_softs.md)